-The platform for sending reports is accessible at the following link: Whistleblowing SEA
+The whistleblowing platform is accessible with a browser such as Google Chrome or Internet Explorer version 10 or higher, at the following link: Whistleblowing SEA

-What to report and whom to address the report to
+What to report and whom to direct the report

-Reports may be sent to one of the following competent bodies - which on the platform correspond to different channels - depending on the content of the report itself:
+Reports may be sent to one of the following relevant entities - each having a distinct access channel on the platform - in relation to the specific content of the report:

 - Ethics Committee:

-For reports relating to conduct that is in violation of the Code of Conduct (e.g. alleged corruption, conflicts of interest, lack of protection or improper use of corporate assets).
-For complete case studies, please refer to the SEA Code of Conduct at the following link.
+For reports of conduct in violation of the Code of Conduct (e.g.: alleged bribery, conflicts of interest, misuse of company assets or negligence in their use).
+For the complete case history, refer to the SEA Code of Conduct at the following link

 - Supervisory Board:

-For reports relating to the alleged commission of crimes referred to in Legislative Decree No. 231/2001 (e.g. environmental crimes, violations of occupational health and safety regulations, crimes against the State or another public body, etc.) or for failure to comply with corporate procedures.
-For the complete list of offences envisaged by Legislative Decree No. 231/2001, see the SEA Organization and Management Model - General Section, at the following link.
+For reports relating to the alleged commission of crimes covered by Legislative Decree 231/2001 (e.g.: environmental crimes, violations of health and safety regulations in the workplace, crimes against the State or other public bodies, etc.) or for failure to comply with company procedures.
+For a complete list of the offences identified by Legislative Decree 231/2001, refer to the Organisation and Management Model pursuant to Legislative Decree 231/2001 SEA - General Section, at the following page link

-The competent bodies listed above (Ethics Committee and Supervisory Board) rely on the Auditing Department to investigate the reports received.
+The relevant bodies listed above (Ethics Committee and Supervisory Board) rely on the Auditing Department for the investigation of the received reports managing process.

-For reports relating, for example, to procedural violations, fraud, non-compliance with contractual clauses, as well as reports that do not fall within the sphere of competence of the above-mentioned bodies;
+For procedural violations, fraud, non-compliance with contractual clauses and for any reports not falling within the area of responsibility of the above mentioned bodies.

-- Chairman of the Control, Risk and Sustainability Committee
+- Director of the Control, Risk and Sustainability Committee:

-Confidentiality regarding the identity of the reporting subject and content of reports
+Confidentiality on the identity of the whistleblower and the content of the reports